-Getting out of debt God's way not only is possible, but highly desirable.
-God's way out of debt produces lasting debt relief.
-Getting out of debt under God's guidance begins with a personal relationship with Jesus our Messiah, and it can be swift.
-However, most likely it will be protracted.
-When you allow God to lead you out of debt, you will grasp lifestyle changes you need; you will learn to lean on God for your daily sustenance, and you will build a solid foundation for the future.
-We pray as you read this page you will let God guide you out of debt his way and in his time.
+Getting out of debt God's way will provide the Christian debt relief you prayed for.
+Most of all, you will grasp lifestyle changes you need.
+This Christian debt relief that you will experience as you get out of debt God's way will provide the freedom from creditors that you need.
+Then, you will learn to lean on God for your daily sustenance, and you will build a solid foundation for the future.
+We pray as you read this page it will start your journey to get ouf of debt to experience Christian debt relief.
 By God's grace, you will experience the love, joy, grace, and mercy of Jesus our Messiah.

-Jesus might not remove your financial debt in your timeframe, but He will remove the monetary debt burden today; just ask Him.
-Once the financial debt burden lifts, you will be able to look away from your circumstances and to Him.
-Then you will be ready to get out of debt God's way.
+You must realize that you will bear the effects of earlier decisions that resulted in your debt.
+Besides, Jesus might not remove your financial debt in your timeframe.
+However, He will remove the debt burden—the stress, today.
+Ask Him.
+Once the debt burden lifts, you will be able to look away from your circumstances and to Him.
+Then you will be ready to start the get out of debt journey.

 Getting out of debt God's way is fact-finding, not finger pointing.
 It needs husband and wife’s commitment.
 You don’t need to know why you spent funds.
-Each of us has a good reason he or she did it—don’t go there, especially couples—please don’t camp here.
+Each of us has a good reason he or she did it—please don’t camp here.

 As you continue the path to get out of debt God's way, focus on understanding how you got into debt, and so increase the probability of preventing a recurrence of your earlier decisions that led to your debt.
 Ideally, couples should work together as one unit as they take this journey.
 However, husband and wife do not grow at the same rate, so each family must decide how it will approach solving this case.
 Here is my suggested approach to continue the journey to get out of debt God's way: